 Hopefully, this has been useful to you, and you have found what you came here to find!

 Are belt-driven turntables better?

 Neither is inherently better than the other, though belt-driven turntables certainly have a few advantages over their direct drive counterparts.
 There is more isolation from the motor in a belt-drive turntable, which in turn means they are quieter in general, thanks to the fact that the conduit between the motor and the platter is a rubber belt which can absorb vibrations.

 One of the main pulls of a direct-drive turntable is the fact that the platter can stop spinning or start spinning pretty much instantaneously.
 No matter how good a belt-drive turntable is, there is always going to be at least a short delay between pressing play and then having the platter spin at its optimum speed.
-For a DJ, this short gap between press and play makes all the difference, hence why they tend to opt for direct-drive turntables which mean that there is more control at the hands of the DJ to do whatever they wish with a record.
+For a DJ, this short gap between press and play makes all the difference, hence why they tend to opt for direct-drive turntables, which means that there is more control at the hands of the DJ to do whatever they wish with a record.

 The difference lies in the way that they are driven and the way that the turntable and its platter are spun.
 A belt drive turntable works by having its motor pull the platter via a rubber belt, hence the name.
 A direct drive turntable, on the other hand, works in a more direct way, where the motor is in direct contact with the platter, meaning that it can stop and start pretty much instantaneously, though with the caveat that it is considerably noisier and the quality of the sound is usually less good, owing to the sonic interference of the motor added into the mix.

 The belt drive on a turntable refers to how the turntable is run and how its motor communicates with the platter.
 In a direct drive, the motor will be right up against the platter, meaning that it can be stopped and started almost instantaneously.
 In a belt drive turntable, on the other hand, the motor will be moving the platter via a rubber belt, hence the title.